SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ICARUS_FTS.md

 - Usually we notice problems if /data starts getting full
   - Check if Xporter or FTS logs have errors.
 For example:
     -  Xporter → usually can’t make metadata, e.g. can’t connect to RunHistory DB or weird file name
     -  FTS → usually has problem with metadata or CRL certificates need refresh: metadata keys and some values, like data_tier and data_stream, must be registered in SAM → talk to offline production!
-For certificates: systemctl status fetch-crl-cron ... if dead,needs restart (as root).
+For certificates: systemctl status fetch-crl-cron ... if dead, needs restart (as root).
 Can also run by hand: fetch-crl
-    -  if you need to restart the FTS service, run the following script: ~icarus/FileTransfer/sbndaq-xporter/FTS_config/restart_fts.sh on one of the eventbuilder machines.
+    -  if you need to restart the FTS service, run the following script: `~icarus/FileTransfer/sbndaq-xporter/FTS_config/restart_fts.sh` on one of the eventbuilder machines.
 This should restart the FTS system.
    -  Talk to offline!
       -  Maybe some massive problem with tape ... if files don’t get locations on tape, then they won’t be removed from online cluster